Strawberry rhubarb crumble pie | Hello Victoria

 Pies aren’t as big here in the UK as they are in Canada and the US – most people would be quicker to make a crumble with rhubarb.
 Or maybe even a tart, but not pie.
 I, for one, love making pies as they leave so much room for creative decoration!
 Crumbles are good and all, but they leave little to be done artistically.
 Pies are sooooo much better to play with!

-In this instance, I opted to make little strawberries out of excess dough, and added them to some leaves and a braided edge.
+In this instance, I opted to make little strawberries out of excess dough and added them to some leaves and a braided edge.
 I love braids on pie crusts!
 Even though this pie can be made with a single crust, I almost always make a double so that I have more to play with, or sometimes swap the crumble for a lattice top.
 I love a good lattice…

 Of course, you can also make a double batch of the dough to freeze one half, and make another pie later!
-Since the dough recipe requires a single egg to make a double batch, it’s easier to just make the double batch than divide in two.
+Since the dough recipe requires a single egg to make a double batch, it’s easier to just make the double batch than divide it into two.
 This recipe was another one that Laura introduced me to, and I’ve used it for every pie I make, ever since._

 One other thing that I always include in my fruit pie recipes is pearl tapioca.
 Or more specifically Minit Tapioca, which my mom sent me from Canada, because I can’t seem to find it in the UK.

 Lots of pie recipes include flour and cornstarch, to thicken the pie filling and prevent it from becoming too liquid.
-This recipe includes a bit of flour, but I tend to find that there isn’t enough to accommodate for the amount of liquid in the rhubarb.
+This recipe includes a bit of flour, but I tend to find that there isn’t enough to accommodate the amount of liquid in the rhubarb.
 Tapioca absorbs the excess liquid, and adds a nice texture to the pie filling, while I find that flour can be a bit stodgy.
 Feel free to adjust the amount, or not include it at all.

 Now, the crumble topping is up to you.
-I personally could take it or leave it (I prefer the look of the lattice top, so perhaps I would leave it more than take) but I know that some people love the taste/texture.
+I personally could take it or leave it (I prefer the look of the lattice top, so perhaps I would leave it more than take it) but I know that some people love the taste/texture.
 This way, you can have your pie, and eat your crumble too!
-Since Richard had been talking about making crumble with the rhubarb, I figured a pie with a crumble topping would be the perfect bridge!
+Since Richard had been talking about making a crumble with the rhubarb, I figured a pie with a crumble topping would be the perfect bridge!

 So if you’re like us, and have more rhubarb than you know what to do with – perhaps you should give this recipe a shot!
 Maybe you’ll love it just as much as Laura?